angarsky/diveintopython/learn/functions.md

-Functions are a key concept in the programming world, and Python is no exception.
 A function is a block of code that performs a specific task and can be reused throughout a program.

 There are many reasons to use functions in Python.
 They allow you to break down a complex program into smaller, more manageable pieces.
 Functions also make it easier to debug code and make changes, since you can modify the code in a single function without affecting the rest of the program.
 Furthermore, functions help improve the efficiency of code by reducing code duplication.